 Stays or corsets made of stiffened fabric helped maintain an erect posture.
 Whale bone, inserted through slots in the layered material, created more stiffening.
 Open-style bodices could show a corset, in which case the stays would be covered by the same fabric as the gown, or decorated with ribbons and lace.

 Makeup and Jewelry

-French ladies wore heavy lead based cream as a foundation on the face and decolletage.
-Extremely pale faces had been in vogue since the Elizabethan era and suggested that the wearer did not labor outdoors.
-It also covered wrinkles and blemishes.
+French ladies wore heavy lead-based cream as a foundation on the face and decolletage.
+Extremely pale faces had been in vogue since the Elizabethan era, and suggested that the wearer did not labor outdoors.
+Heavy makeup also covered wrinkles and blemishes.
 Obvious blemishes and scars were covered by tiny patches of fabric.
 These "beauty marks" carried symbolism related to politics and personality.
 Rouge added bright spots of color to cheeks and lips.
 Artificially darkened eyebrows were shaped and plucked.
 False eyebrows made of mouse skin were pasted in place.
-The extreme make up style diminished toward the end of the century.
+The extreme makeup style diminished toward the end of the century.

 Necklaces could be made of chain or pearls.
 Pendants and crosses were popular as well.
 Jeweled hair pins and combs adorned the hair.
 Rings were not as common as earrings, cameos, pins, and watches.
 The end of the century saw simpler tastes in jewelry.

 Full-cut cloaks could be ankle length, knee length or lip length and were often hooded and featured fur or velvet trim.
 Calashes were hoods with built-in hoops that created accordian pleats that held the fabric out away from the face.

 When large panniers fell out of fashion, men's-wear type coats called redingotes came into vogue.

 Large scarves called kerchiefs were worn around the neck.
 Shawls and wraps were worn indoors and out in cool weather.